-9.3.4 Conditions for Consideration for Award of Tenure
+9.3.3 Conditions for Consideration for Award of Tenure

-Tenure may be awarded to faculty holding a tenure track appointment.
+Tenure may be awarded to faculty holding a tenure-track appointment.
 Tenure shall not be awarded to non-tenure track unit members.

-A unit member may submit a file and request an evaluation for award of tenure during any year of service but must be evaluated for tenure in the mandatory year for review.
+A unit member may submit a file and request an evaluation for award of tenure during any year of service but no later than the mandatory year for tenure review.
 Unit members evaluated for tenure prior to the mandatory year for review shall be evaluated on the basis of performance expectations that would exist at the time of mandatory tenure review.